 Realistically, it will take years to assess exactly how the COVID-19 pandemic has affected wildlife, the environment, and the climate.

 Moreover, the impact of the pandemic on the natural world is unlikely to be linear.
-Research suggests that a reduction in some pollutants, including nitrogen oxides, may result in the rise of others, such as ozone.

 Understanding how this pandemic has changed humans’ relationship with nature may be just as complex.